cdmoro/literature-clock/README.md

 ### About the translations

-All translations were made from the original CSV English file, sometimes the translations are not accurate (I used Google Translate, yes, I know), and the time is not highlighted properly, but it's fine, this is something that can be fixed easily, just one quote at a time.
-Plus, I marked all the _bad_ quotes with an asterisk so at some point all of them will be fixed :)
+All translations were made from the original CSV English file, sometimes the translations are not accurate (I used Google Translate, yes, I know), but it's fine, this is something that can be fixed easily, just one quote at a time. :)

 In any case, if you want to help you can: